LIOVITT/GoldenRatio/README.md

 ====================
 [![License](https://img.shields.io/badge/License-GPLv3-orange.svg)](https://github.com/)

-**GoldenRatio 3D** is a python program for the representation of the beauty of the golden ratio in 3D.
+**GoldenRatio 3D** is a Python program that beautifully illustrates the golden ratio in a three-dimensional context.

-Authors and contributor list:
+Authors and Contributors:
 ---
-_**Lev Nagornov**_ (Maintainer, Author)
+- **Lev Nagornov** (Maintainer, Author)

-All questions and requests can be sent to lioliovitt@gmail.com
+For any inquiries and requests, feel free to contact us at lioliovitt@gmail.com.

 Result
 ---

-Fibonacci figures projected on the 3D surface of the sphere
+Fibonacci figures projected onto the 3D surface of a sphere.

 ![My Image](https://github.com/LIOVITT/GoldenRatio/blob/main/image.gif)

-Math description
+Mathematical Description
 ---
-First, the program creates a sphere in three-dimensional space, for this we set a multidimensional list with a linear relationship and constraints from 0 to 2 $\pi$ and from 1.1 $\pi$ to $\pi$ divided by three, all this is needed to create the shape of the cup, for a better representation of the beauty of the golden ratio.
+The program generates a sphere in three-dimensional space using a multidimensional list with linear relationships and constraints ranging from 0 to 2π for θ and from 1.1π to π/3 for φ.
+These constraints shape the structure to represent the golden ratio's aesthetic appeal more effectively.

-$x$, $y$ and $z$ are given by the following formulas:
+The coordinates, $x$, $y$ and $z$ are determined by the following equations:

 $x = sin(\phi) cos(\theta),$